 Thanksgiving Push-In Language Activities at Small Group Stations

-After we do the 20 minute whole class lesson, I break the students into smaller groups.
-The teacher, instructional aid and myself each runs a different station.
-I usually take the activity that I know how to adapt across all my students goals.
-At my station, this is where I try to take some data on the students performance.
+After we do the 20-minute whole class lesson, I break the students into smaller groups.
+The teacher, instructional aid, and I each run a different station.
+I usually take the activity that I know how to adapt across all my student’s goals.
+At my station, this is where I try to take some data on the student’s performance.

 I used this video to target a lot of verbs and story sequencing.
 The first time we watched it, I modeled a variety of verbs with the present progressive verb tense.

 I have been reading some research that says when we target a variety of verbs with a specific morpheme marker, we can help increase generalization.